TeddyDD/kakoune-wiki/README.md

 wiki_setup `/home/user/my/wiki/directory`
 ```

-**This plugin was tested on Kakoune v2018.04.13** on Linux.
-In case of any
+**This plugin was tested on Kakoune v2018.09.04** on Linux.
+In case of
-problems feel free to open an issue.
-I do not support builds from Kakoune
+any problems feel free to open an issue.
+I do not support builds from
-master branch, **only last stable releases of Kakoune will be supported**.
+Kakoune master branch, **only last stable releases of Kakoune will be
+supported**.
+Releases are tagged with compatible Kakoune version, check
+`git log`.

 ## Usage